Quick Start for Reinforcement Learning in rlberry

 To compare the performance of the agents during the learning period (in the fit method), we can estimate their cumulative regret, which is the difference between the rewards gathered by the agents during training and the rewards of an optimal agent.
 Alternatively, if we cannot compute the optimal policy, we could simply compare the rewards gathered during learning, instead of the regret.

 First, we have to record the reward during the fit as this is not done automatically.
-To do this, we can use the WriterWrapper module, or simply the writer attribute.
+To do this, we can use the writer_extra optional parameter.

 Then, we fit the two agents.